2000023946/userAuthModule/README.md

 lots of server sharing one regional DB and has a cache to reduce the DB hits for token refresh allowing for new refresh tokens every time access is made new.
-Allows for GEO + sharding replication meaning nearby servers in the area get any new token access refresh.
-And allows for updating the cache/DB when old entries exsists asynchronouly thru celery.
+Uses amazon aurora DB with the read and write copies.

 Functional Requirements:
 1. User auth